Last Updated on September 9, 2024 by John Coleman

 How to Fix:

-• If these methods don’t work, you may need to call a professional plumber for assistance.
+Determine if these methods have worked.
+If they haven’t, then you may need to call a professional plumber for assistance.

 The flapper is responsible for holding water in the tank until it’s flushed, then releasing it quickly and effectively when the handle is pushed down.